Which one would we choose?

 However, in day to day use, the slightly slimmer profile and the included brush head compartment win out in our opinion.

-It is a tightly fought race and we would not fault you for going for either of these, weigh up what is more important.
+It is a tightly fought race and I would not fault you for going for either of these, weigh up what is more important.

 Either will give your teeth a great clean and allow you to be at the cutting edge with Bluetooth connectivity and tracking.